fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://netsec.expert/posts/xss-in-2021/">-Cheatsheet: XSS that works in 202</a>

+<a href="https://blog.intigriti.com/2021/02/17/bug-bytes-110-scope-based-recon-finding-more-idors-how-to-hack-sharepoint/">-Scope based recon, Finding more IDORs & How to hack Sharepoint</a>

 <a href="https://reconshell.com/cve-2021-2109-weblogic-server-remote-code-execution-vulnerability-analysis/">-CVE-2021-2109 Weblogic Server Remote Code Execution vulnerability analysis</a>

 <a href="https://www.nowsecure.com/blog/2021/01/27/reverse-engineering-imessage-leveraging-the-hardware-to-protect-the-software/">-Reverse Engineering iMessage: Leveraging the Hardware to Protect the Software</a>